 While it usually results in more generous pension contributions from your employer, salary sacrifice doesn’t suit everyone, and we recommend you seek independent financial advice to be sure that it’s the best option for you.
 Call us on 0808 189 0463 or make an online enquiry if you’d like to talk this through with one of the pensions experts on our books.

 An obvious downside is that you’ll have less take-home pay each month, so if you’re already struggling to pay the bills, it may not be for you.
 And if your salary is close to the minimum wage threshold, you may not qualify for salary sacrifice as all, as it’s illegal for your employer to pay you any less.

-You will also need to take into account how salary sacrifice affects your lifetime pension contributions towards the state pension, since this is based on earnings throughout your career (see FAQ section for more info).
+You will also need to take into account how salary sacrifice affects your lifetime pension contributions towards the state pension, since this is based on earnings throughout your career.

 Can I set up a salary sacrifice scheme at my place of work?